Laughing Villa

 Laughing Villa is an Indian Malayalam celebrity comedy chat show which premiered on Surya TV from 30 July 2016 to 17 November 2019.

 The first season of the show was hosted by south-Indian film actors Navya Nair and Maniyanpilla Raju.
 The show also cast Surabhi Lakshmi, Manju Pillai, Naseer Sankranthi and Noby Marcose as character artists.

-Surya TV has launched the second season of show from 2 April 2017 in a new format as a kids reality show.
+Surya TV launched the second season of show from 2 April 2017 in a new format as a kids reality show.
 Jyothi Krishna hosts the show.